-The bill amends Section 40-8.9-9 of the General Laws to establish a long-term-care rebalancing system reform goal.
-It mandates that shared living for older adults and adults with disabilities provide individuals with the option to receive care from family caregivers, both related and unrelated, regardless of other activities performed by the caregiver, such as acting as a health care proxy, power of attorney, or social security representative payee.
-The executive office of health and human services is prohibited from implementing any limitations on eligible caregivers through shared living that are more restrictive than the standards in effect on January 1, 2025.
+The bill amends Section 40-8.9-9 of the General Laws to establish a reform goal for long-term care, specifically focusing on shared living arrangements for older adults and adults with disabilities.
+It mandates that shared living shall provide individuals with the option to receive care from family caregivers, both related and unrelated, without imposing restrictive limitations on eligibility.
+The executive office of health and human services is prohibited from implementing any limitations on who can be an eligible caregiver through shared living that are more restrictive than the standards in effect on January 1, 2025.

 Statutes affected: 5773: 40-8.9-9